 Diseases & Conditions

-Myasthenia gravis (MG) is a chronic neuromuscular condition that causes weakness in your voluntary muscles (skeletal muscles) that worsens with activity and improves with rest.
-It is caused by an abnormal response in your immune system.
+Myasthenia gravis (MG) is a chronic neuromuscular condition that causes weakness in voluntary muscles (skeletal muscles) that worsens with activity and improves with rest.
+It is caused by an abnormal response in the immune system.

-The weakness occurs when the nerve impulses that initiate or sustain movement do not adequately reach the muscle cells because your immune system targets your body's own cells.
+The weakness occurs when the nerve impulses that initiate or sustain movement do not adequately reach the muscle cells because the immune system targets the body's own cells.
 This is called an autoimmune response.
-Your immune system produces antibodies that attach to your own cells, which prevents your muscles from receiving the message from your nerves.
+An immune system produces antibodies that attach to one's own cells, which prevents muscles from receiving the message from the nerves.

-Myasthenia gravis affects about three out of every 10,000 people in the United States.
-It can occur at any time, but is more common in young women and older men.
+Myasthenia gravis can occur at any time, but is more common in young women and older men.

 The earliest symptoms of myasthenia gravis usually affect vision and include:

 - Difficulty maintaining a steady gaze